wesc/spool-tool/README.md

 Helper script for uploading files from a spool directory into S3, typically used with a data ingestion process.
 It runs in two phases:

 1. Upload Phase.
-Your program places files into one or more SPOOL_DIRs. `spool_tool` looks for eligible files (see below for what that means) and uploads them.
-It then moves the files into the completed directory if the upload succeeds.
+Your program places files into SPOOL_DIR. `spool_tool` looks for eligible files (see below for what that means) and uploads them.
+It then moves the files into COMPLETED_DIR if the upload succeeds.
 If not, it leaves the files for the next run.

 2. Cleanup Phase.
-Deletes files in the completed directories.
+Deletes files in COMPLETED_DIR.

 ## Eligible Uploads

-Your program places new files into `SPOOL_DIR/new`.
+Your program places new files into `SPOOL_DIR`.
 Files are eligible for uploading if they are regular files (ie, not directories or symlinks), and have not been modified for HOLD_FOR minutes.
 By default, HOLD_FOR is set to 0, which means files are immediately eligible for upload.
 Ideally your ingestion process places new files atomically, but this might not always be the case, so setting a reasonable hold period will prevent `spool_tool` from uploading a partial file.

 ## Eligible Completed Deletions

-Similar to the upload holding period, `spool_tool` will not delete completed files that are newer than DELETE_AFTER minutes, based on last modified time.
-By default this is set to one hour, but you should pick an appropriate "just in case" period based off available disk space and rate of ingestion.
+Similar to the upload holding period, `spool_tool` will not delete completed files that are newer than DELETE_AFTER minutes, based on last modified time (which might be the last time the file was modified in SPOOL_DIR, not time it was moved into COMPLETED_DIR).
+By default this is set to 24 hours, but you should pick an appropriate "just in case" period based off available disk space and rate of ingestion.

-The completed directory is `SPOOL_DIR/completed` and will be created if it doesn't already exist.

 ## Destinations